How to maintain your CGBP credential

 How do I submit annual CEUs?

-Fill out the CEU submission form.
-If you have any supporting documentation, you may email it to firstname.lastname@example.org and reference your online submission.
-NASBITE does not require the submission of documentation for activities for which you are requesting CEUs, but reserves the right to audit CEU submissions and request documentation; please maintain your documentation in the event NASBITE audits your submission.
-CEU submissions are reviewed every Friday, you will be contacted if more information is needed.
-Once the submission is reviewed, you will receive an email from NASBITE Headquarters in reference to your submission.
+Submit your CEUs online here.
+Simply click on “register for this event” to get started.
+NASBITE does not require the submission of documentation for activities for which you are requesting CEUs, but reserves the right to audit CEU submissions and request documentation.
+Please maintain your documentation in the event NASBITE audits your submission.
+You will be contacted ONLY If there are any questions regarding the creditability of the activity.

 How do I view my CEU submissions?